pixee/docs/src/pages/welcome.md

 <p align="center" style={{fontSize: '3em', fontWeight: 'bold'}} >Thanks for installing pixeebot!</p>

-Pixeebot will begin scanning your repos, and will provide feedback within minutes.
-You should expect feedback in the form of a pull request with hardening suggestions, or a comment on your latest commit letting you know that pixeebot was unable to find any opportunities to harden your code.
-Rest assured, pixeebot will remain vigilant, and will help prevent vulnerabilities in the future.
-Pixeebot will periodically scan your default branch, and open merge-ready PR's to harden your code.
-Pixeebot will also analyze your new pull requests and harden your code before it gets merged into the default branch.

-To learn more about pixeebot, the changes pixeebot will suggest, configuration, and more...[click here to get started](/getting-started).
+<span style="color:gray">:white_check_mark: <s><b>Install pixeebot:</b> Grab the pixeebot GitHub app and tell it which of your repositories you want to level up.</s></span>

+:on: <b>Analyze Repos:</b> pixeebot goes to work, sneaking around in the background of your repos looking for weak spots to harden.

+:mailbox_with_mail: <b>Pull Request in Two:</b> In just 2 minutes, pixeebot pops out a Pull Request with improvements you can merge in right away.
+If your code is already rockin', pixeebot will just give you a comment on your latest commit.

+:zap: <b>Improvements on the Regular:</b> pixeebot will keep an eye on your default branch and any future Pull Requests to make sure you're always optimizing your code.

+:eyes: <b>See the Results:</b> Check your ==[Pull Request tab](http://www.github.com/pulls)== and high five pixeebot for finding ways to make your code even better.

+With pixeebot, you can level up your code with ease.
+We hope you love it and hope to hear from you at feedback@pixee.ai